jniluo15/jbcs_git_basics/README.md

 # Happy Fun Ball

 ## A Lesson on Git Branches and Merging
+### Citations
+This repository is a fork of gitlab User Krafalski's [hfb repository](https://gitlab.com/Krafalski/hfb).
+Capt Taylor Paul made the original modification to port the repository and exercise to gitlab.

 ### Lesson Objectives
 _After this lesson, students will be able to:_